Scuffle breaks out in Italy's Senate over immigrant citizenship law

-ROME A scuffle broke out in Italy's upper house of parliament on Thursday as right-wing senators protested against a bill that would grant citizenship to the children of immigrants.
+ROME (Reuters) - A scuffle broke out in Italy's upper house of parliament on Thursday as right-wing senators protested against a bill that would grant citizenship to the children of immigrants.

 The hotly-contested law, which is backed by the ruling Democratic Party (PD), formally arrived for debate in the Senate more than 1-1/2 years after it was approved by the lower house.